 My wife just gave me this hand made 30oz.
 Water bottle.
 She made it last weekend I guess.
 She did a great job.

-I am just a simple life retired Military Man.
+I am just a simple retired Military Man.
 I served 26 years in the Navy and now work for the State of Colorado.
 I have a passion for hunting and fishing which is a great segway into Meat Processing and Smoking.
 I process all of my own game and love doing so.

 Best posts made by lkrfletcher